Enclavely/tailor/readme.txt

 == Changelog ==

+= 1.7.8 =
+* Fixed - Various PHP notices being displayed in the logs.
+* Fixed - Grid element border style too specific to be overridden by border style setting.

+> <strong>New extension!</strong><br>
+> Check out the [Advanced Features extension](https://wordpress.org/plugins/tailor-advanced/) for new elements and features.
+Like Tailor, it's absolutely free!

 = 1.7.7 =
 * Improved - Positioning of menu for selected elements, to accommodate elements that expand below the confines of the content area.
 * Improved - HTML markup for canvas tools, to avoid conflicts with themes that style link tags in unexpected ways.

-> <strong>New extension!</strong><br>
-> Check out the [Advanced Features extension](https://wordpress.org/plugins/tailor-advanced/) for new elements and features.
-Like Tailor, it's absolutely free!

 = 1.7.6 =
 * Added - Element label when hovering over an element in the preview window.